ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-on-a-vm/guide.en-gb.md

 ---
-title: "Configure an IPv6 on a virtual machine"
+title: "Configure an IPv6 address on a virtual machine"
 excerpt: "Find out how to configure an IPv6 address on a virtual machine"
-updated: 2024-10-07
+updated: 2024-10-11
 ---

 ## Objective